-A place to drop by, meet new people, expand your mind, get support, have a coffee, hear an interesting speaker or build skills at a workshop, come to a game night– a place to be you, in community.
+Expand your mind, get support, hear an interesting speaker virtually or in person (coming soon), build skills at one of our workshops or just a place to be you, in community.

-Maggie’s Place is a center at Mishkan Chicago dedicated to building community through a holistic approach to wellness– social, spiritual, mental and emotional– through Jewish learning, leadership opportunities, social community, and access to social services and resources.
+Maggie’s Place is a center at Mishkan Chicago dedicated to building community through a holistic approach to wellness – social, spiritual, mental and emotional – through Jewish learning, leadership opportunities, social community, and access to social services and resources.
 Established in Maggie Miretzky’s memory by the Miretzky family, Maggie’s Place creates new ways to meet people, build friendships, and provide support to all people regardless of background, affiliation or ability to pay.
-We’re excited to bring a variety of programs and experiences to Maggie’s Place.
-For example:

 - Bereavement and grief groups